Last Updated on October 12, 2020 by Lori

 The trail travels among stands of willow and maple trees, along tidal pools, and through patches of wildflowers, eventually opening onto the Hudson River.

-Looking For A Unique Place To Stay in The Catskills?
+Looking For Unique Places To Stay in The Catskills?

 Saugerties Lighthouse Bed and Breakfast